LukeWinikates/japanese-accent/README.md

     * allow pasting word lists
 * 'smart' rewind button - jumps back 5s, or to the last 'silence'

+* Ingestion from external sources
+  * Forvo for single words
+  * Capture phrasal patterns from Suzuki-kun

 ## Current Core Use Case:
 * [ ] I can record and listen back to myself based on native speech